xavierolivares/xavierolivares.com/README.md

 - do i need a home page? or do i need x?
 - flexbox styling just requires sound structure. break things down into parent and child relationships.
 - css animations are the bomb! https://codepen.io/levineuland/pen/AmwCL
+- added some flexbox structuring for social links so that they're not spaced so apart. added youtube link for funsies